Skip Breadcrumb Links

 What can you do with cremated remains?

-You can choose to keep the remains in an urn, or scatter the remains.
-Generally, if you scatter ashes you should check to see if you have permission from the owner of the land.
-More details on regulations can be found on the Ministry of Government and Consumer Services website.
+You can choose to keep the remains in an urn or scatter the remains.
+Generally, if you scatter ashes, you should check to see if you have permission from the owner of the land.
+More details on regulations can be found on the Ministry of Public and Business Service Delivery and Procurement website.

 Organ Donation